ArthurBeaulieu/OstrichRemover/README.md

 The analysis mode is made to use any JSON dumps generated with the `-sd` or `--scan --dump` command.
 Just provide the path where all your dumps resides and let the script generates you a meta analysis of them.
 The main goal of this command is to prepare data to be displayed in a graph (hello d3js).
 To do so, run (add `-d` or `--dump` to generate the JSON report) :

-`$ pyton ./OstrichRemover.py -a ./path/to/json/dumps/`
+`$ python ./OstrichRemover.py -a ./path/to/json/dumps/`

 ## Stat scan mode (`-t` or `--stat`)